AnonymousRendezvous/CyberShield/README.md

 For "Any other information: ", type in complete sentences and don't use acronyms, do also remember to spell out full nouns and watch your intensifiers.
 If no other information, simply press enter.

 Type either y/n in the "Do you want to trawl for images?" parameter.

+Enter your email under "Email: " parameter.
+(Don't worry, your email will not be stored)

 A known issue is rate limit error.
 In this instance, refrain from inputting higher accuracy numbers and wait for a longer time (around 5 - 10 minutes) before submitting your query again.